On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 Yes, subject to certain rules.

-Does my province have a rent control policy?
+Does my province have a rent regulation policy?

-Yes, but it only applies if a tenant refuses a proposed increase within one month of receiving notice of it.
-If a tenant doesn’t refuse, then a landlord can increase the rent by any amount.
+Yes, Quebec has a rent regulation policy, but it only applies if a renter refuses a proposed increase within one month of receiving notice of it.
+If a renter does not refuse, then a landlord can increase the rent by any amount.

 What are the rules around rent increases?